bridgingmentalhealth/bridgingmentalhealth.github.com/README.md

   MRC Cognition and Brain Sciences Unit and Leverhulme Centre for Human Evolutionary Studies, St. John's College, University of Cambridge
 - Johanna Silva-Stüger, *js2918@cam.ac.uk*
   History and Philosophy of Science, Christ's College, University of Cambridge

+## Flyer
+We welcome distribution of flyers in your departments and colleges around Cambridge.
+PRINTABLE PDF